From inspiral to kilonova

 Challenges in Current Understanding

 The gravitational wave and electromagnetic emission stages, however, involve vastly different length and time scales and completely different physical processes.
-Therefore, currently strong assumptions need to be made about how both stages are actually physically connected.
+Therefore, currently strong assumptions need to be made regarding how both stages are actually physically connected.

 Proposed Research